-Further, in the spirit of VV A's Founding Principle "Never again will one generation of veteran abandon another", the POW/MIA Committee must extend the existing mission to include all post-Vietnam U.S. military personnel designated as Missing In Action or other such classification, as a result of later military operations and wars worldwide.
+Further, in the spirit of VV A's Founding Principle "Never again will one generation of veteran abandon another," the POW/MIA Committee must extend the existing mission to include all post-Vietnam U.S. military personnel designated as Missing in Action or other such classification, because of later military operations and wars worldwide.